erincatto/box2c/docs/loose_ends.md

 make sure nothing breaks.
 You can also try adjusting it to improve stability.

-If this conversion is not possible, you can set the lenght units used by Box2D using `b2SetLengthUnitsPerMeter()`.
+If this conversion is not possible, you can set the length units used by Box2D using `b2SetLengthUnitsPerMeter()`.
 This is experimental and not well tested.